jordan52/trickykegstands/src/site/checklist.md

 ##Enable JPDA on a Ubuntu tomcat6 service

+NOPE - the right place to do this is in /etc/default/tomcat6. don't mess with the init.d/tomcat6 script!

 * edit /etc/init.d/tomcat6 and add this to the beginning of the default

 ~~~~